top of page

 Colline in La bohème

-"As Colline, the philosopher, bass-baritone Isaiah Musik-Ayala mellifluously shone through "Vecchia zimarra," his ode to an old coat."
+"As Colline, the philosopher, [bass] Isaiah Musik-Ayala mellifluously shone through "Vecchia zimarra," his ode to an old coat."

 ~San Jose Mercury News, Richard Scheinin